RyhenWang/RyhenWang/README.md

 ### 👋 Something about me
 - Currently a member of CHEN Lab in Nation Taiwan University (NTU)
 - Interested in the field of social/ cultural neuroscience and currently working my ass off to know more about it
+- Still familiarizing myself with Git...

 ### 📫 How to reach me:
 - Email: kdhenry0107@gmail.com